HumpityDumpityDumber/knees-dots-installer/README.md

 ## !!
 What to change !!

 There are many places where you may want to change the configuration where it is specific to my system.
 These will be listed below:

+My displays are explicitly displayed in niri's `config.kdl`

 ## Troubleshooting